-The range of Advanced Graduate Diploma programs available in the Graduate School of Humanities and Social Sciences offer you choice and flexibility.
-The Advanced Graduate Diploma in Arts (GDA-ARTS) is a 12 month program, available in a range of specialisations, with a focus on analytical and research techniques.
-We also offer a number of specialised and professionally-focused Advanced Graduate Diploma programs that enable you to gain practical skills that can be applied through internships and placements.
-An Advanced Graduate Diploma that includes completion of a minor thesis can function as a pathway to a Masters by Research or PhD in a relevant area.
+The range of advanced Graduate Diploma programs available in the Graduate School of Humanities and Social Sciences offer you choice and flexibility.
+The Graduate Diploma in Arts (Advanced) is a 12 month program, available in a range of specialisations, with a focus on analytical and research techniques.
+We also offer a number of specialised and professionally-focused advanced Graduate Diploma programs that enable you to gain practical skills that can be applied through internships and placements.
+An advanced Graduate Diploma that includes completion of a minor thesis can function as a pathway to a Masters by Research or PhD in a relevant area.

-The Advanced Graduate Diploma in Arts is offered full-time or part-time.
+The Graduate Diploma (Advanced) is offered full-time or part-time.

 This stream is suitable for graduates seeking a career in publishing and communications, as well as professionals wishing to broaden their skill-set.
 The usage and understanding of technology and research skills are key components of this course.
 Modules such as Structural Editing and Editorial English will develop your writing and critical skills, and can be built on with electives ranging from Publishing and Communications to Technical Writing.
-An internship is offered as a subject and is recommended for those wishing to gain practical industry experience before they graduate.View the Advanced Graduate Diploma in Arts (Publishing and Communications) Handbook entry.
+An internship is offered as a subject and is recommended for those wishing to gain practical industry experience before they graduate.View the Graduate Diploma in Publishing and Communications (Advanced) Handbook entry.

-Advanced Graduate Diploma in Arts (Arts and Cultural Management)
+Graduate Diploma in Arts and Cultural Management (Advanced)

 Niche subjects like Arts Management and Arts Policy and Issues prepare graduates to work in the diverse arts industry.
 This may be within large organisations, government departments, or self-employment.
-Other electives like Interpreting Exhibitions and Indigenous Photography and Cultural Studies in Asia develop an understanding and appreciation of the arts.View the Advanced Graduate Diploma in Arts (Arts and Cultural Management) Handbook entry.
+Other electives like Interpreting Exhibitions and Indigenous Photography and Cultural Studies in Asia develop an understanding and appreciation of the arts.View the Graduate Diploma in Arts and Cultural Management (Advanced) Handbook entry.

-The Advanced Graduate Diploma in Journalism is part of a proposed nested suite of courses associated with the already established Master of Journalism.
-The Advanced Graduate Diploma comprises four compulsory subjects, including Researching/Writing Stories, Video and Audio Journalism, and Dilemmas in Journalism: Law and Ethics, which will develop critical and technical skills.
+The Graduate Diploma in Journalism (Advanced) is part of a new nested suite of courses associated with the already established Master of Journalism.
+It comprises four compulsory subjects, including Researching/Writing Stories, Video and Audio Journalism, and Dilemmas in Journalism: Law and Ethics, which will develop critical and technical skills.
 A number of journalism related electives will build on this skills base, through modules such as Investigative Journalism or Journalism Entrepreneurship in New Media.
-Together these subjects represent integral journalistic skills and understandings, with opportunities to study a limited number of advanced subjects.View the Advanced Graduate Diploma in Journalism Handbook entry.
+Together these subjects represent integral journalistic skills and understandings, with opportunities to study a limited number of advanced subjects.View the Graduate Diploma in Journalism (Advanced) Handbook entry.

 You will have the opportunity to